 A fallacy is a type of erroneous reasoning that renders arguments logically unsound.
-Unfortunately, there are a few fallacies out there about handcrafted soap, goats and goat milk soap.
+Unfortunately, there are a few fallacies out there about handcrafted goat milk soap that has people questioning if goat milk soap is actually good for you.

 The blog today is to dispel some myths and provide educational detail……